Non-stationary Transformers: Exploring the Stationarity in Time Series Forecasting: Broader Impact

 \subsection{Impact on Future Research}

-In this paper, we analyze the difficulty in time series forecasting from the fundamental view of stationarity.
-Unlike previous works focusing on the architectural renovation of Transformers, we propose a general framework to release the potential of a series of Transforms constrained by data non-stationary.
-The remarkable generality and effectiveness of our framework can be instructive for future research.
-And our work introduces an essential and promising direction to further improve forecasting performance: to increase the stationarity of time series towards better predictability and mitigate the over-stationarization problem for the predictive capability of deep models simultaneously.
+In this paper, we analyze the generalization difficulty of Transformers in distribution-varying time series forecasting.
+We propose a general framework to fulfill the potential of Transforms constrained by data non-stationary.
+Our work introduces an essential and promising direction to improve forecasting performance: to increase the stationarity of time series towards better predictability and mitigate the over-stationarization problem for the predictive capability of deep models simultaneously.
+The remarkable generality and effectiveness of the proposed framework can be instructive for future research.